-- the maximum UOS allowed by the combination of MUE values for these two CPT codes is "6" and - payment will be denied only if the number of vaccine / toxoid injections given to the same beneficiary on the same day is seven or more.
+- the maximum UOS allowed by the combination of MUE values for these two CPT codes is nine and - payment will be denied only if the number of vaccine / toxoid injections given to the same beneficiary on the same day is 10 or more.

-If seven or more immunization injections for the same beneficiary on the same day are medically justified, then the provider can bill the injections with code 90472 on two lines of a Medicaid claim or can appeal denial of payment through the state's appeals process.
+If 10 or more immunization injections for the same beneficiary on the same day are medically justified, then the provider can bill the injections with code 90472 on 2 lines of a Medicaid claim or can appeal denial of payment through the state's appeals process.

-Alternatively, a state Medicaid agency can request through its CMS Regional Office CMS approval to deactivate the Medicaid MUE for code 90472, if state policy allows more than six immunization injections for the same beneficiary on the same day and if the state submits sufficient official state documentation of the conflict with state law, regulation, administrative rule, or payment policy.
+Alternatively, a state Medicaid agency can request Deactivation of the Medicaid MUE for code 90472, if state policy allows more than eight immunization injections for the same beneficiary on the same day and if the state submits sufficient official state documentation of the conflict with state law, regulation, administrative rule, or payment policy.

-7.6.2.3 Medically Unlikely Edits for Bilateral Procedures and Items can be performed at more than one site on the same side of the body, the MUE value may be higher.
+7.6.2.3 Medically Unlikely Edits for Bilateral Procedures and Items

-For surgical procedures for which the code describes a unilateral procedure that can also be performed bilaterally, the MUE value is generally set as "1".
-However, if the same procedure
+For surgical procedures for which the code describes a unilateral procedure that can also be performed bilaterally, the MUE value is generally set as one.
+However, if the same procedure can be performed at more than one site on the same side of the body, the MUE value may be higher.